-- Review and approval of the Company's strategic and business plans, including financial targets, and monitoring the Company's performance. - Review and approval of the Company's financing plans and capital budget. - Review and approval of material transactions, including debt and equity financings and material asset acquisitions and dispositions. - Selection of the Company's Chief Executive Officer (the "CEO") and other senior executives, approval of their compensation, including incentive compensation, and monitoring their performance. - Approval of the Company's long-term incentive compensation, retirement, and pension plans. - Monitoring the Company's management succession plan. - Oversight of the Company's enterprise risk management program. - Establishment or approval of policies and procedures to assure ethical business dealings and compliance with laws and regulations, auditing and accounting principles, and the Company's governing documents. - Oversight of environmental, social and governance activities and practices that enhance the Company's culture of sustainability and long-term enterprise value in a way that represents and reflects the diverse communities we serve.
+- Review and approval of the Company's strategic and business plans, including financial targets, and monitoring the Company's performance. - Review and approval of the charters for each standing committee of the Board, and in conjunction with the Corporate Governance Committee, appointing the members and chairs of each committee of the Board. - Review and approval of the Company's financing plans and capital budget. - Review and approval of material transactions, including debt and equity financings and material asset acquisitions and dispositions. - Selection of the Company's Chief Executive Officer (the "CEO") and other senior executives, approval of their compensation, including incentive compensation, and monitoring their performance. - Approval of the Company's long-term incentive compensation, retirement, and pension plans. - Monitoring the Company's management succession plan. - Oversight of the Company's enterprise risk management program. - Establishment or approval of policies and procedures to assure ethical business dealings and compliance with laws and regulations, auditing and accounting principles, and the Company's governing documents.

+• Oversight of environmental, social and governance activities and practices that enhance the Company's culture of sustainability and long-term enterprise value in a way that represents and reflects the diverse communities we serve.